yiisoft/docs/015-phpstorm.md

 ## PhpStorm attributes

-In code CAN use [PhpStorm attributes](https://github.com/JetBrains/phpstorm-attributes), but package `jetbrains/phpstorm-attributes` MUST be added as a dev dependency:
+[PhpStorm attributes](https://github.com/JetBrains/phpstorm-attributes) CAN be used in code, but package `jetbrains/phpstorm-attributes` MUST be added as a dev dependency:

 ```shell